-Class Lab Credit

-PSY 150 General Psychology 3 0 3
+PSY 150 General Psychology Class Lab Credit 3 0 3

-D NT.

 This course provides an overview of the scientific study of human behavior.
 Topics include history, methodology, biopsychology, sensation, perception, learning, motivation, cognition, abnormal behavior, personality theory, social psychology, and other relevant topics.
 Upon completion, students should be able to demonstrate a basic knowledge of the science of psychology.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.